 Spring break is a particularly dangerous and deadly time on Texas roadways.
 Each Spring Break, hundreds of young, promising lives are cut short due to the fateful decision to get behind the wheel and drive drunk.
 In an effort to stop this deadly trend, the Texas Department of Transportation has launched its College and Young Adult Impaired Driving phase of the statewide Plan While You Can campaign.
-The campaign aims to save lives and reduce crashes especially among young people who have their whole lives ahead of them.
+The campaign aims to save lives and reduce crashes among young people while making the roads safer for everyone.

-We encourage Spring Breakers to plan ahead for a sober ride before the party starts by finding safe alternatives to drinking and driving such as calling a taxi or using a transportation app on their smartphones, using mass transit, asking a sober designated friend or family member for a ride (a sober designated driver is not the person who has had the least to drink, it’s the person who has not consumed any amount of alcohol), or simply staying where you are.
+During Spring Break 2018, there were 444 crashes involving young drivers under the influence of alcohol.
+Those crashes killed 11 people and seriously injured 37 others.
+The College and Young Adult Impaired Driving campaign reminds young adults to think twice before they drink.
+We encourage Spring Breakers to plan ahead for a sober ride before the party starts by finding safe alternatives to drinking and driving such as calling a taxi or using a transportation app on their smartphones, using mass transit, asking a sober designated friend or family member for a ride or simply staying where you are.
 Visit www.soberrides.org for a full list of alternatives.

 Drink.
 Drive.
 Go To Jail.

 March 9, 2019 – March 18, 2019